 Forty-five percent of all pregnancies in the U.S. are unintended1.
 Increasing access to contraception is a proven strategy for reducing unintended pregnancy and achieving healthy spacing of births.
 Currently, an estimated 37.9 million women are in need of contraceptive services in the United States2.
 Women who wish to delay or prevent pregnancy should have access to a broad range of contraceptive methods, preferably on a same-day, on-site basis.
 It is important that these contraceptive services are provided in a client-centered manner that treats each person as a unique individual with respect, empathy, and understanding, providing accurate, easy-to-understand information based on the needs and goals identified by the client and reflecting the client’s preferences and values.3 Efforts to provide client-centered contraceptive services as described above may be strengthened by quality improvement processes based on standardized measurement of the delivery of contraceptive care.

 Previously, there have been no validated clinical performance measures for contraceptive care.
-To address this gap, the Office of Population Affairs (OPA) has developed contraceptive care measures that assess the provision of contraception to all women in need of contraceptive services.
-These measures are currently under consideration by the National Quality Forum.
+To address this gap, the Office of Population Affairs (OPA) developed contraceptive care measures, endorsed by the National Quality Forum, that assess the provision of contraception to all women in need of contraceptive services.
 This is a significant step towards prioritizing and improving the quality of family planning care provided to women and men of reproductive age.
-In addition, OPA recently funded a 3-year project to develop a patient-reported outcome performance measure, which will focus on filling another critical gap in performance measures (i.e., the need for validated measures of client experience with contraceptive services).
+In addition, OPA funded a project to develop a patient-reported outcome performance measure, which will focus on filling another critical gap in performance measures (i.e., the need for validated measures of client experience with contraceptive services).
 This patient-reported measure will complement the contraceptive care measures.